Chapter seven – A game for a fool

 "Not really, I'm still a novice so I can only cover a couple rooms, and I get really tired doing it."

-"Don't belittle yourself, that's still awesome.
+"Don't discredit yourself girl, that's still awesome.
 You have no idea how many times I wished I could just jump to kitchen mid-movie to refill on snacks."

 Lizzie gave a chuckle, and it was cute enough to make me genuinely smile.